Skip to content

 The course has many accessibility tools for those with disabilities.
 If you need additional support or tools to complete the program, please contact nohazing@uw.edu.

 At this moment, students are strongly encouraged to complete the program.
-In the future, there may be different accountability systems in place.
+In the future, various accountability systems may be implemented.
 Communication regarding that will be sent in the fall.

 Yes, this course is specific to the University of Washington and contains information every student needs.
 This course may build on the information you have learned in other courses.